 Once there is enough functionality, the manual work of testing for regressions will become more and more costly.
 The impact of regressions will also increase with the user base.
 Once the cost and risk are high enough to outweigh the cost of automation, start automating regression tests with the highest risk first.
 Keeping a good balance between risk and mitigation is the essence of keeping your company safe.
 With appropriate guardrails we can increase speed.

-Once you’re safe and covered, you will want to speed up your organisation’s response to change.
+Once you’re safe and covered, you will want to speed up your organization’s response to change.
 In any market, moving faster means more success.
 This can be achieved in the following two ways:

 To reduce the time spent on a change, we can automate even more.
 Automatic deployments allow a developer to share a url to a working version of the software, instead of sharing on their local machine, or via a video only.
 This reduces interruptions and helps you move towards full deployment automation.